 Dogri language is a member of the Indo-Aryan group within the Indo-European languages of India.
 The official script of the language during the reign of Ranbir Singh (1857–85 CE) is ‘Dogra Akkhar’ or ‘Akkhar.’
 However, Devanagari replaced Akkhar during the 20th century.
 The word “Dogra” represents people who speak Dogri, which is mostly from the Jammu region of Jammu and Kashmir state (now UT of India).
 Therefore, people from the Jammu region are known as Dogras.
 Now, the word ‘Akkhar’ denotes Alphabets of any Language.

 The Language descended from Classical Sanskrit.
 For Example, Putra from Sanskrit becomes putter, and Yogi becomes Jogi.
 The derivation of Vocabulary is primarily from Sanskrit.
 It absorbs a large number of Arabic, Persian, Pasto, Punjabi, and English words.
 For Example, the word “yes” of English, “ho” in Pashto, “aho” in Punjabi, becomes “aaho.”
-But most of the words are a dialect of Sanskrit Language.
+But most of the words are a dialect of the Sanskrit Language.

 Origin of Name:

 The word ‘Dogri‘ originated from the word ‘Duggar.’
 The term ‘Duggar’ itself originated from the term ‘Dwigart,’ which means “two troughs,” as described in the court of Maharaja Ranbir Singh s/o Gulab Singh.
 These two troughs are ‘Mansar Lake‘ and ‘Sruinsar Lake.’
-So, there is a fascinating connection between Dogri Language and Lake of Mansar and Sruinsar.
+So, there is a fascinating connection between the Dogri Language and Lake of Mansar and Sruinsar.

 Dialects of Dogri Language: